mwgabby-li/Mab/ReadMe.md

 #### More Data Types
 Some way of representing and working with strings is vital.

-Separating integer and floating point is useful for this type of language, as well.
+Separating integer and floating point is useful.

+Sized types are also important for many use cases.

+Finally, some sort of compound type, such as tuples with named elements.

 #### Standard Library
 Working with a language without a standard library can be impractically